What is the Macula?

 Types of Macular Degeneration

-There are two forms of macular degeneration, Dry AMD and Wet AMD.
+There are two forms of macular degeneration, Dry Macular Degeneration and Wet Macular Degeneration.

 Dry AMD is the most common and is occurs when the macular tissue gets thinner with age, slowly degrading your central vision.

-Wet AMD is much more serious than Dry AMD but far less common.
-Dry AMD is caused by the growth of abnormal blood vessels under your retina.
+Wet AMD is much more serious than Dry AMD, and fortunately, far less common.
+Wet AMD is caused by the growth of abnormal blood vessels under your retina, called choroidal neovascular membranes.
 If those blood vessels leak, they will damage the macula, which will quickly impair your central vision.

 Have you been diagnosed with macular degeneration?
 You have options.
 Please contact Eye Surgeons and Consultants of Hollywood, FL today to set up your appointment!